MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights.md

  * Act on tasks you promised to get done or that team members asked you to complete
  * Review important emails and documents from team members that you haven’t read yet

-This feature is only available for MyAnalytics users who have direct reports listed in Azure Active Directory.
+This feature is only available for MyAnalytics users who have direct reports listed in Azure Active Directory or in Workplace Analytics.
+(The Workplace Analytics organizational hierarchy is used for a tenant only if **Insights and plans** is turned on in the [Manager settings](../../use/settings#manager-settings) of Workplace Analytics.)
 If you are a manager but do not see this feature, contact your Office 365 administrator.

 #### To catch up with your team